realworldocaml/book/book/gadts/README.md

 #### A completion-sensitive option type

 We'll start by creating an option type that is sensitive to whether our request is in a complete or incomplete state.

-To do that, we'll need to mint types to represent the states of being complete and incomplete.
+To do that, we'll mint types to represent the states of being complete and incomplete.

 ```ocaml env=main
 type incomplete = Incomplete
 type complete = Complete
 ```

-Note that the details of the types here don't really matter, since we're never instantiating these types.
-Rather, we're just using them as markers of different states.
-The only thing that does matter is that the types are obviously different, which is why in this case we've picked variants with distinct constructor names.
+The definition of the types doesn't really matter, since we're never instantiating these types, just using them as markers of different states.
+All that matters is that the types are distinct.

-Now we can mint our new completeness-sensitive option type.
+That in hand, we can mint a completeness-sensitive option type.
 Note the two type variables: the first indicates the type of the contents of the option, and the second indicates whether this is being used in an incomplete state.

 ```ocaml env=main
 type ('a, _) coption =